jerry73204/par-stream/README.md

 ## Example

-Please visit the [example](example) directory to see usages of the crate.
+Please visit the [examples](examples) directory to explore more examples.

 ## License